-- 6. Participants should be aware that their Social Media activity may be viewed by anyone; including NA. - 7.
-If NA unofficially engages with a Participant in Social Media (such as by retweeting a tweet or sharing a photo on Facebook) the Participant may, at any time, ask NA to cease this engagement. - 8.
-When using Social Media, a Participant must model appropriate behaviour befitting the Participant's role and status in connection with NA. - 9.
-Removing content from Social Media after it has been posted (either publicly or privately) does not excuse the Participant from being subject to the Discipline and Complaints Policy. - 10.
-An individual who believes that a Participant's Social Media activity is inappropriate or may violate policies and procedures should report the matter to NA in the manner outlined by the Discipline and Complaints Policy.
+- 6. Participants should be aware that their social media activity may be viewed by anyone; including Nordiq Alberta, Nordiq Canada and its Members. - 7.
+If Nordiq Alberta unofficially engages with a Participant in Social Media (such as by retweeting a tweet or sharing a photo on Facebook) the Participant may, at any time, ask Nordiq Alberta to cease this engagement. - 8.
+When using Social Media, a Participant must model appropriate behaviour befitting the Participant's role and status in connection with Nordiq Alberta. - Removing content from Social Media after it has been posted (either publicly or privately) does not excuse the Participant from being subject to the Discipline and Complaints Policy.

+10. An individual who believes that a Participant's Social Media activity is inappropriate or may violate policies and procedures should report the matter to Nordiq Alberta in the manner outlined by the Discipline and Complaints Policy.

-Nordiq Alberta's Responsibilities
+Nordig Alberta Responsibilities

-- 11. NA has a responsibility to understand if and how Persons in Authority and Athletes are using Social Media to communicate with each other.
+- 11. Nordiq Alberta has a responsibility to understand if and how Persons in Authority and Athletes are using Social Media to communicate with each other.
 Persons in Authority and Athletes may need to be reminded that behaviour in Social Media is still subject to the Code of Conduct and Ethics and Social Media Policy. - 12.
 Complaints and concerns about the behaviour of a Person in Authority or Athlete in Social Media can be addressed under the Discipline and Complaints Policy.